Jaspervbeers/QuaSI/README.md

-# drone-SysID-Sim
+# QuaSI

-Fusion of the drone identification and simulation pipelines
+Modular Python-base quadrotor simulation and model identification pipeline

 ## Installation

+### Using the provided pipenv

 To ensure the the Python versions remain consistent across the scripts, we use a pipenv virtual environment.
 This manages the necessary Python packages.